Albert Relf

 Albert Edward Relf (26 June 1874 – 26 March 1937) was a professional cricketer who played for Sussex and England.

 Relf was an all-rounder who batted in the middle order and bowled off-breaks at medium pace with great accuracy.
+Gilbert Jessop described him as “the master of the swerve”.
 He played Minor Counties cricket for Norfolk, a coaching engagement with the Earl of Wilton at Houghton Hall gaining him a residential qualification.
 At the age of 25, he returned to Sussex to play for the county of his birth, initially enjoying mixed success.
 At first he played as a batsman who bowled a bit, his bowling developed in 1903 to the point where he was picked for the Marylebone Cricket Club (MCC) tour to Australia under Plum Warner.
 He played in two Tests, helping Tip Foster add 115 for the ninth wicket in his first match at Sydney.

 Most of Relf's 13-match Test career, though, was played on two tours to South Africa in 1905–06 and 1913–14, and he played only once against Australia in England, taking five wickets for 85 in a total of 350 at Lord's in 1909, but then being dropped to accommodate Sydney Barnes for the remainder of the series.
 In the first Test at Johannesburg in 1905–06, he bowled the ball, allegedly down the leg-side, that enabled South Africa to record the first-ever victory over England.
 Warner, again his captain, was reported to have sighed: "Oh, Albert.
 How could you?"